How to find a speech and language therapist

 This varies across the UK, because services are organised in different ways.
 In some places, demand for services is very high.

-Independent (private) speech and language therapists can usually offer an immediate appointment for assessment followed by therapy to suit the client.
-Many will carry out therapy in schools or homes if required.
+Independent speech and language therapists can usually offer an immediate appointment for assessment followed by therapy to suit the client.

 Contact the Association of Speech and Language Therapists in Independent Practice to find your local independent therapists.